kaycodes13/Silksong.Glissando/README.md

 # Glissando
+*or: "Even a Wyrm will turn"*

-A Hollow Knight: Silksong mod that replaces jumping with flipping gravity.
+A Hollow Knight: Silksong mod that completely replaces jumping with flipping gravity.

+Inspired by the game "VVVVVV" by Terry Cavanagh.
+Sponsored and playtested by TherminatorX.

-Double jumping also flips gravity.
-To make traversal a little more reasonable, once you've unlocked both float and double jump, pressing down and jump in the air will always cause you to float.
+Double jumping is also changed in this mod.
+And to make traversal a little more reasonable, once float and double jump are both unlocked, you can always press down and jump in the air to float.

+Included in the mod's options is the ability to force a hazard respawn, with either menu button or keybind, in case Hornet ever gets stuck somewhere or goes out of bounds.

+Acts 1 and 2 have been playtested, but you may still encounter some problems.
+If you find a glitch, please [open an issue on the Github repository](https://github.com/kaycodes13/Silksong.Glissando/issues).

+**Therm's challenge:** how much of this mod can be beaten with the Mount Fay upgrade disabled?

 Donation Link: https://ko-fi.com/kaykao